ChuckJonas/apex-hopcroft-karp/readme.md

 - each vertex should be in one of two disjoint sets such as:
 `Set<String> partition1` and `Set<String> partition2`

-- possible edges should be constructed to show any possible edge between the two disjoint sets.
+- edges should be constructed to show any possible edge between the two disjoint sets.
 Format as following:
 `Map<String,Set<String>> edges` (where key=vertex, value=Set of possible matched vertices)

 - HopcroftKarpBipartiteMatching should be initliazed with parameters `Set<String> partition1`, `Set<String> partition2`, `Map<String,Set<String>> edges`